Job Title: Senior Transportation Engineer

-- Comprehensive knowledge of contemporary methods and techniques as applied to public works design, construction, and maintenance.
+- Comprehensive knowledge of contemporary methods and techniques as applied to the design, construction, and maintenance of public works.

-- Knowledge of highway laws, codes, standards, and specifications about transportation engineering and costs.
+- Knowledge of highway laws, codes, standards and specifications pertaining to transportation engineering and costs.

-- Knowledge of materials, methods, and techniques used in designing, constructing, and maintaining streets, bridges, sidewalks/multi-use paths, trails, and related structures.
+- Knowledge of materials, methods and techniques used in the design, construction and maintenance of streets, bridges, sidewalks/multi-use paths, trails and related structures.

-- Ability to use independent judgment and discretion in leading coworkers, including handling emergency situations, determining and deciding upon procedures to be implemented, setting priorities, maintaining standards, and resolving problems.
+- Ability to use independent judgment and discretion in leading coworkers including the handling of emergency situations, determining and deciding upon procedures to be implemented, setting priorities, maintaining standards, and resolving problems.

-- Possess a valid State of Georgia driver’s license (Class C) and a satisfactory motor vehicle record (MVR).
+- Possession of a valid State of Georgia driver’s license (Class C) and a satisfactory motor vehicle record (MVR).

-- Must be available for emergency call-ins on weekends, evenings, and holidays.
+- Must be available for emergency call-in on weekends, evenings, and holidays.

 - Drives City of Decatur vehicles to job sites